Dario Vidošić

-Dario Vidošić (/ˈdɑːrioʊ ˈvɪdəʃɪtʃ/ DAR-ee-oh-_-VID-ə-shitch; /hr/; born 8 April 1987) is a former soccer player and current coach who is the manager of Women's Super League club Brighton & Hove Albion.
+Dario Vidošić (/ˈdɑːrioʊ ˈvɪdəʃɪtʃ/ DAR-ee-oh-_-VID-ə-shitch; /hr/; born 8 April 1987) is a Croatian-Australian former soccer player and current coach who was most recently the manager of Women's Super League club Brighton & Hove Albion.
 Born in Yugoslavia, he represented Australia at international level.

 Club career

 Early life

 Vidošić was born on 8 April 1987 in Osijek to Croatian parents, mother Jasna and father Rado Vidošić.
 He moved with his parents from Croatia to Australia in 1988 when his father received an offer to play for the Queensland Lions.
 The family settled in Brisbane, and he attended Yugumbir State School for his early education at Regents Park, when Dario grew up he attended Cavendish Road State High School.
-His father has been assistant coach at A-League club Queensland Roar since 2005 and as of May 2008, is the club's National Youth Team coach.
+His father was known for his extended career in both the A-League Men & Women's leagues, consisting of both head coaching and assistant roles.

 Vidošić played with Queensland Lions in 2004 and also competed in the 2004 National Schoolboys football competition.
 He received a scholarship to the Australian Institute of Sport and trained in their football (soccer) program before moving onto the A-League, signing a two-year contract with Queensland Roar at the start of the 2006–07 season.